-• Visit a book store for young children, go through the available reading material
+• Visit a book store for young children, go through the available reading material including exercise books, puzzles. etc. and make a list of useful material for developing early literacy skills

 - ASER report of 2015: Pratham Publication - May, F. B. (2001).
 Unravelling the seven myths of reading.
 Allyn and Bacon: Boston